GitHubForDmitry/fe-candiadate/README.md

 * When working with Less please demonstrate you understand how to use it the most modular and effective way
 * You are free to add whatever frameworks or libraries you like, but be prepared to justify your use of them.
 * Things to consider: performance, efficient use of space, usability, cross-browser, responsiveness.
-* Please aim to complete all tasks within 48h

 ## Tasks
 ### 1. Create product listing page
 * Use `app/index.html` file
 * Create a full width page with a header, a footer and a main section in index.html.
 * Main section should be populated with products using AJAX - data set `src/data/products.json`
-* Each product should include image thumbnail, product name, product price (current, was and discount price), size, favourite icon and be linked to `url` key
+* Each product should include image thumbnail, product name, product price (current, was and discount price), size and be linked to `url` key
+* Add Favourite icon to each product
 * Desktop design for products layout is provided in `app/plp-design.png`
 * It should be fully responsive
 * Add toggle option between list and grid view